 Distracted Driving Accidents

 Focus Driven: Make your car a cell phone free zone and save lives.
 Don’t drive and talk.
 Don’t drive and text.

 Illinois Statutes of Limitation – The Illinois General Assembly (ILGA) provides legal information in a searchable and sortable database for both professionals and non-professionals.
-In addition to a complete list of Illinois compiled statutes, there is information about Illinois senators and congressmen, Illinois Constitution and Bill of Rights and a wealth of other legal information.
+In addition to a complete list of Illinois compiled statutes, there is information about Illinois senators and congressmen, the Illinois Constitution and Bill of Rights, and a wealth of other legal information.

 Illinois Supreme Court: The Supreme Court of Illinois’ website provides rulings and analysis of the cases before them.
 Research your legal rights and learn about similar cases to yours.

 Illinois Appellate Law Blog: Daily news and articles about current cases before the Illinois Supreme Court of appeals.